ELELAB/MAVISp_automatization/README.md

 - **Retrieving interactors from the hpc-atlas database**: Interactor information collected in the hpc-atlas database is retrieved and organized into a txt file.
 The file is stored in the
   "interactome/hpc_atlas" path.

+- **Aggregating retrieved interaction data**: Interactors that have been extracted from STRING or Mentha, along with the structures of their complexes with the target protein obtained from PDBminer or PDBMiner_coplexes tools are aggregated in a single csv file.
+Output is stored in "interactome/aggregate".

 - **Mutation classification using the Demask approach**: The uniprot fasta file, automatically retrieved by the pipeline, is provided to the Demask software to obtain a classification for every possible mutation at each sequence position.
 The output is stored in the "demask" folder.